Globe Building, Beebe Building and Hotel Cecil: Hotel Cecil and Beebe Building

 The 6-story Hotel Cecil and 4-story Beebe Buildings were both built by the Clise Investment Co. for Syracuse, New York resident and capitalist Clifford D. Beebe, a member of the executive committee of the Seattle Lighting Company and a stockholder in several of Clise's interests.
 Construction began in late 1900 and was completed on both buildings by late 1901.
 The 6-story building cost $100,000 while the 4-story building, finished last, cost $65,000.
 The first tenants of the building's ground and second level (as well as its two sub-basements) was the prominent Z.C.
 Miles & Piper Company, a home furnishing store begun in Seattle in 1870.

 From construction, the building's upper floors were interconnected to serve as a hotel, the first of several being the Hotel Waldorf.
 Soon after opening it was renamed the Hotel Cecil (after the Hotel Cecil in London).
 In November 1909, the building's owners hired Umbrecht, now in the firm of Spalding & Umbrecht, to completely remodel the two building's interiors.

 After operating sporadically for several years as the McFarland Hotel, it came under new management in 1921 and was reopened as the New Arlington Hotel, named after the Arlington Hotel located two blocks north owned by the same people.
 At the same time, a hotel named The New Cecil Hotel opened on Third Avenue.
-As the New Arlington Hotel, it catered to businessmen as well as transients and offered telephones and hot and cold running water in each of its 200 rooms.
+As the New Arlington Hotel, it catered to businessmen as well as transients and offered telephones and hot and cold running water in each of its 200 rooms, a luxury by the day's standards.